Feiyi-Ouyang/bfc/README.md

 - [x] Register page: regiter users and save users in MongoDB (mLab)
 - [x] Register page: redirect to Login page if registeration succeed
 - [x] Admin page: register products and save products in db
-- [x] Home page: show all the products registered in db, with "add to cart" link
+- [x] Home page: show all the products registered in db
+- [ ] Home page: link to Product page for each product
+- [x] Home page: add product to cart
-- [x] Cart page: dynamically show products added to cart
+- [x] Cart page: dynamically tshow products added to cart
 - [x] Profile page: link to Cart page